Laboratory analysis of waste and identification of components

 - Check compliance with European and national regulations (REACH, Waste Framework Directive, ICPE regulations).

-- Classify waste according to its hazard (inert, non-hazardous, hazardous waste).
+- Classify waste according to its hazard level (inert waste, non-hazardous waste, hazardous waste).

-- Optimize their treatment and recovery (recycling, incineration, storage in an approved center).
+- Optimize their processing and recovery (recycling, incineration, storage in an approved center).

 Are you looking for an analysis?

-Our partner laboratories carry out a wide range of analyses adapted to industrial, household, hospital or production process waste:
+Our partner laboratories perform a wide range of analyses adapted to industrial, household, hospital waste or waste from production processes:

 Physicochemical analyses